borislavvv00/Chess/README.md

 The game ends when one of the kings have been taken or when the time ended.
 Clock restarted every time when player place a figure.

 # Requirements :
-To start the program you will need SFML-2.4.2.
+To compile the program you will need SFML-2.4.2.